peng-ju/Deep-Learning/README.md

 ### OOP_Object_Oriented_Programming
 > Practice program for Objective Oriented Programming.
-Creates a calllable class for Fibonacci sequence and Prime number
+Creates a calllable class for Fibonacci sequence and Prime number.

+### Simple_Neural_Network
+> Construct a two-layer neural network with Adam, SGD+ optimizer.
+Compared the result with Torch.nn.